apache/trafficcontrol/docs/source/development/traffic_router/traffic_router_api.rst

 ``/crs/consistenthash/deliveryservice/``
 ========================================
-The resulting :term:`Delivery Service` of the consistent hash for a given :term:`Delivery Service` and request path -- used to test STEERING :term:`Delivery Service`\ s.
+The resulting :term:`Delivery Service` of the consistent hash for a given :term:`Delivery Service` and request path -- used to test STEERING :term:`Delivery Services`.

 Request Structure
 -----------------